freand76/digsim/docs/documentation.md

 ***Shortcuts** can be added to the Push Button and to the Switch, a shortcut is a key-binding that can activate a Push Button or toggle a Switch.
 The shortcut can be modified by right-clicking a component and select **Shortcut***.
- * Shortcut 1 is acivated by pressing the key "1"
+ * Shortcut 1 is activated by pressing the key "1"
- * Shortcut 2 is acivated by pressing the key "2"
+ * Shortcut 2 is activated by pressing the key "2"
  * ...
- * Shortcut 0 is acivated by pressing the key "0"
+ * Shortcut 0 is activated by pressing the key "0"

 ### Output Components